MediaComem/comem-webdev/subjects/unix-processes/README.md

 Of course, there are more than 2 processes running on your computer.
 Add the `-e` (every) option to see all running processes.
 The list will be much longer.
-This is only a partial example:
+This is an abbreviated example:

 ```bash
 $> ps -ef